 In another investigation, psyllium + glucomannan (4 grams total) helped people feel fuller between meals and also reduced bad (LDL) cholesterol too.

-Polydextrose is starting to get the attention of supplement companies which make appetite suppressants .
-For example, polydextrose is the key ingredient in Plexus Slim Hunger Control (see review).
+Polydextrose is starting to get the attention of supplement companies that make appetite suppressants.
+For example, polydextrose is the key ingredient in Plexus Slim Hunger Control (review).

 Here's a video of Plexus Hunger Control I created:

-For reducing appetite, researchers have used anywhere form 6 grams a day to 25 grams a day.
-If you have never used polydextrose before, I suggest starting with less than 25 grams, such as only 1 or 2 grams and see if that works.
+For reducing appetite, researchers have used anywhere from 6 grams a day to 25 grams a day.
+If you have never used polydextrose before, I suggest starting with less than 25 grams, such as only 1 or 2 grams, and see if that works.

 Fiber: The Microbiome Connection